bacpop/beebop_py/README.md

 To install PopPUNK v2.5, follow these steps:

-First, create a new conda environment: `conda create --name beebop_py python=3.9` and activate it with `onda activate beebop_pyonda activate beebop_py`
+First, create a new conda environment: `conda create --name beebop_py python=3.9` and activate it with `conda activate beebop_pyonda activate beebop_py`

 Then install PopPUNK to your computer: